 The first monumental attraction we want to mention is the Opéra Garnier.
 Also known as the Palais Garnier.
 Talking about … a hidden gem!

-- Construction of this Opera House was started during the Second Empire, in 1861.
-And finished in 1875, five years after the reign of Emperor Napoleon III ended.
+• Construction of this Opera House was started during the Second Empire, in 1861, and finished in 1875, five years after the reign of Emperor Napoleon III had ended.
 The opera is named after its architect, Charles Garnier.

-It served as an Opera house as recently as 1989, when a new opera house opened nearby – the Opéra Bastille.
-Nowadays, the Opera Garnier is still used for performances – mainly ballet – but foremost another Paris attraction you can visit.
+It served as an Opera house as recently as 1989, when a new one opened nearby – the Opéra Bastille.
+Nowadays, the Opera Garnier is still used for performances – mainly ballet – but it’s foremost another Paris attraction you can visit.

-Although surely not to everyone’s taste, most visitors find the opera an astonishing, beautiful and mesmerising place.
+Although surely not to everyone’s taste, most visitors find the opera an astonishing, beautiful & mesmerising place.
 On the outside & the inside.
-For some – like for me (that’s Lisa) – it converted itself even into “my favourite attraction” of Paris 2022.
+For some it’s their “favourite place” to visit in Paris.

 TravelTips: The opera is open to the public, from 10am until 5pm (sometimes until 6pm, during the high season).
 Be aware though, it sometimes closes when there are daytime performances.